robertklep/dsm7-usb-serial-drivers/README.md

 ###### Note: if you don't want to use the script, at least make sure that you load `usbserial.ko` before any of the provided drivers, otherwise you'll get errors.

-#### Usage with NodeRed and Docker Compose on NAS
+#### Usage with Docker

-Since many people might use those sensors together with NodeRed and docker, here is a short guide, to getting the USB Serial Device available in NodeRed.
+Since many people might use those sensors together with Home Assistant, NodeRed, zigbee2mqtt or any other dockerized apps, here is a short guide, to getting the USB Serial Device available within docker.

 * Make sure to install the driver properly as above mentioned
-* You should have the _ttyUSB0_ device available. (can be checked with the command `ls /dev/ttyUSB0`.
+* You should have the _/dev/ttyUSB0_ device available. (can be checked with the command `ls /dev/ttyUSB0`.
 The response should be `/dev/ttyUSB0`)
-* Depending on your user settings, NodeRed needs access to this device.
-Make sure to set them up to have access to this device.
-A easy but not recommended and unsecure workarround is to used `chmod 777 /dev/ttyUSB0`.
+* Depending on your user settings, the docker container needs access to this *ttyUSB0* device.
+Make sure to set the container up, to have access to this device.
+An easy but not recommended workarround is to allow access for all users to the tty device by using `chmod 777 /dev/ttyUSB0`.
-* In your docker compose file, make sure to pass the ttyUSB0 device:
+* When using docker, make sure to pass the ttyUSB0 device.
+For NodeRed, using docker compose this could look like this:
   ```
+  [...]
   devices:
     - "/dev/ttyUSB0:/dev/ttyUSB0"
+  [...]
   ```
-* In NodeRed, use some serial node (in this example, the node *node-red-contrib-smartmeter* is being used) and set the settings accordingly to the passed ttyUSB0 device:
+* Now the serial device should be accessible from within your docker application using `dev/ttyUSB0`.
+In NodeRed for example, use can use some serial node (below used node is *node-red-contrib-smartmeter*) and set the settings accordingly:

   ![](/ressources/NodeRed_settings_of_serial_device.png)

-Here is my docker compose to get you started:
+Here is my docker compose for NodeRed to get you started.
+It should work similar for other applications as well:
 ```
 node-red:
   image: nodered/node-red:3.0.2